-When applying for a job in Minnesota, you may be asked to undergo a background check as part of the hiring process.
-Employers often use background checks to verify information on your job application or resume, and to check for any past criminal convictions.
+In Minnesota, you can be required to submit a background check as part of the hiring procedure when you apply for a job.
+Employers frequently use background checks to confirm the facts on your CV or job application and to look out for any prior criminal convictions.

-First, the employer must notify the applicant that a criminal background check will be conducted.
-The notification must be in writing and must include the following information:
+The employer must inform the candidate that a criminal background check will be performed.
+The notice must be in writing and contain the information listed below:

-- The name and address of the consumer reporting agency that will conduct the check.
+- The name and location of the company that will run the check on consumer reports.